wednesdayayay/Scrawl/README.md

   - [invert brush MIDI] you can invert the current brush color. toggle
   - [randomize brush color MIDI] you can randomize the current brush color. if alpha is above (midi 120) then alpha is not randomized else it is. toggle next are color randomization possibilties on two seperate toggles currently
-  - [colorbrush/softpaint] - toggles between full RGBA control [colorbrush] and RGB with random alpha [softpaint]
+  - [colorbrush/softpaint] - toggles between full RGBA control [colorbrush] ON  and RGB with random alpha [softpaint] OFF
-  - [color random/fullrandom] - [colorrandom] one randomizes RGB with full alpha control / [fullrandom] randomizes RGBA
+  - [color random/fullrandom] - [colorrandom] ON randomizes RGB with full alpha control / [fullrandom] OFF randomizes RGBA
   - all randomized colors use the RGB&orA knobs as a max for their randomization so if you turn it all the way down that channel will not be present or anywhere between
   - [randomcolortime] changes the amount of time between colors being randomized
   - [backgroundrandom] randomizes both background colors